jgoalby/jgoalby.github.io/games/template/readme.md

 Change the name of things to Log2Div
 Why is it called legend?
 Make it caption?
+Maybe make a checkbox for the start and stop logging?

 # Next: console
 - What if I repeat a message?
 Should I just update the count?